 Much like many of the other specialties discussed, there are several different settings that you can work in as a respiratory nurse.
 Although many stick to a hospital or clinic, you could consider other environments such as assisted living facilities or private offices.

-As a cardiology nurse, you will be working as part of a team who specialise in treating cardiovascular problems, whether this may be through surgery, medication or spending time putting together a lifestyle plan.
+As a cardiology nurse, you will be working as part of a team that specialises in treating cardiovascular problems, whether this may be through surgery, medication or spending time putting together a lifestyle plan.
 Your responsibility as a nurse will be keeping track of patients medical history and performing tests to diagnose any underlying issues.
 You will also spend time with the patient and their family, helping them to understand the nature of their condition and what to expect in the future.

-Along with treating patients with a diagnosed condition, you will also care for those who have recently experienced a heart attack, for example or are recovering from surgery.
+Along with treating patients with a diagnosed condition, you will also care for those who have recently experienced a heart attack, for example, or are recovering from surgery.
 Again, you will work with patients to piece together a plan of action to keep them healthy after their recovery, modifying their daily life to promote a healthier cardiovascular system and scheduling regular assessments.

 Finding The Perfect Speciality For You

 There is nothing more rewarding than working in the healthcare industry, and as a nurse, there are endless ways that you can make a real impact on the lives of your patients.
 Room for growth will always be available, and there are a host of wonderful opportunities to train in alternative roles.

 Please do not hesitate to get in touch with our team about our nursing recruitment positions, where we are more than happy to discuss our nursing roles in more detail.